nickflink/tesr/README.md

 # Threaded Echo ServeR
 Tools for checking udp throughput on networks

-## components
+## Components
-Simple echo server with rate limiting written in c using libev EchoBlast client with producer consumer pattern written in java
+Simple echo server with rate limiting written in c using libev <br>
+EchoBlast client with producer consumer pattern written in java

 ## Conf